aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-launch-HelloWorld-Sample.md

-# Tutorial : HelloWorld with ArmoniK
+# How to launch HelloWorld Sample

-The goal of this tutorial is to learn how to use ArmoniK by doing a HelloWorld.
+The goal of this guide is to learn how to use ArmoniK by launching the HelloWorld Sample.

-You need to git clone [ArmoniK](https://github.com/aneoconsulting/ArmoniK/tree/main) and [ArmoniK.Samples](https://github.com/aneoconsulting/ArmoniK.Samples) for this tutorial.
+You need to git clone [ArmoniK](https://github.com/aneoconsulting/ArmoniK/tree/main) and [ArmoniK.Samples](https://github.com/aneoconsulting/ArmoniK.Samples) to follow this guide.

 ## Worker